lisakawai/music_transformation/index.md

 # Overview
-Our method allows to learn continuous high-level controls from simple annotations in symbolic music generation.
+Our method allows learning continuous high-level controls from simple annotations in symbolic music generation.
 In this page, we show additional experimental results for 13 attributes from jSymbolic along with audio samples and feature descriptions from the official [webpage](http://jmir.sourceforge.net/manuals/jSymbolic_manual/home.html).